 The URECA Center, in conjunction with the Slavery, Race, and Memory Project and the Office of the Provost, will award up to two 2021 Summer Fellowships to support faculty-student collaborative research on topics which explore histories, institutional formations, and local practices of slavery, racism, and racialization; or which investigate the lived experience of material inequities based in racism, including racism’s origins in white supremacy.
 Priority will be given to projects based in our local area community or in the area of the original campus.

 Applications should be submitted through either the Wake Forest Research Fellowship or Arts and Humanities Fellowship application process.
-For more information, contact Dr. Anne Boyle (firstname.lastname@example.org).
+For more information, contact Dr. Wayne Pratt (firstname.lastname@example.org).

 Faculty who collaborate with students on humanities-related projects may be eligible for additional support from the Humanities Institute’s Faculty-Student Collaborative Humanities Research Grant and Humanities Matters grants.
 For more information about these and other Humanities Institute grants, see the Humanities Institute’s website, or contact HI Director Dean Franco (email@example.com).